 All industries, including the mining industry, are subject to legal claims, with and without merit.
 Defense and settlement costs of legal claims can be substantial, even with respect to claims that have no merit.
 Due to the inherent uncertainty of the litigation process, the resolution of any particular legal proceeding to which the Company may become subject could have a material adverse effect on the Company's business, prospects, financial condition and operating results.
 Defense and settlement of costs of legal claims can be substantial.
-There are no current claims or litigation outstanding against the Company.
+There is no current litigation outstanding against the Company.